akoz002/web-projects/README.md

 ## Backend/Fullstack Projects

 At the backend these projects are implemented in *Node.js* and *Express*; the first two projects also use *Mongoose/MongoDB*.
 At the frontend these projects contain *React* or *React/Redux* components for posting and getting data from the backend.
 In each project repo the server source can be found in `server.js` and React source can be found in `views/src/`.
-The frontend components were built with *Parcel*.
-Source maps were generated and the original source can be viewed in browser developer tools (`Ctrl + Shift + I`, then select the "Source/Debugger" tab).
+The frontend components were built with *Parcel*, and the original source can be viewed in browser developer tools (`Ctrl + Shift + I`, then select the "Source/Debugger" tab).
 For further information and links to demo apps, please see the individual project repos below.
 Please note that these apps are hosted on Heroku and hibernate while inactive; they may take a few seconds to start up when first opened.

 * https://github.com/akoz002/nodejs-project-exercisetracker
 * https://github.com/akoz002/nodejs-project-urlshortener